Uruk Uncovered: How the First City Changed the World

 Outposts and Influence

 Late in the Uruk period, Uruk style walls, seals, bowls, and records show up at far away sites in Syria and Anatolia.
 These look like trade outposts or walled quarters.
 They helped secure timber, stone, and metals the southern plain lacked.
-A good summary is the University of New Mexico course overview on the Uruk Expansion, along with an Ancient Near East cross cultural summary.

 Why It Faded